-We have previously discussed the legality of DUI checkpoints in Vista, including your rights at these traffic stops and how to fight them with the help of a top Vista drug DUI lawyer.
+We have previously discussed the legality of DUI checkpoints in Vista, including your rights at these traffic stops and how to fight them with your lawyer.
 But now police in Los Angeles have started performing both breathalyzer and cheek swab tests at DUI checkpoints so they can not only test for alcohol intoxication, but also intoxication through the use of drugs.
 While such measures haven’t been implemented in San Diego county yet, it is entirely possible that they will be in the future, so it is important to learn how this could affect you.

 DUI Checkpoint Rules